Comcast creates new enterprise services unit to target big businesses

-NEW YORK (Reuters) - Comcast Corp has set up a new business services division to sell broadband, Wi-Fi, ethernet and other services to large companies in the Fortune 1000 list, hoping to attract new revenue, the U.S. cable and Internet provider said on Wednesday.
+NEW YORK, Sept 16 (Reuters) - Comcast Corp has set up a new business services division to sell broadband, Wi-Fi, ethernet and other services to large companies in the Fortune 1000 list, hoping to attract new revenue, the U.S. cable and Internet provider said on Wednesday.

 The new “Enterprise Services” unit will be under the company’s Comcast Business division, which currently offers services to small-to-medium businesses, Comcast said in a statement.
 Comcast Business is now targeting companies with large revenue figures and is taking on rivals in the business services market, such as wireless companies AT&T and Verizon Communications Inc.